zenoss/ZenPacks.zenoss.OpenVZ/README.rst

 As of version 1.0.2, this ZenPack typically requires no manual post-install steps to enable for any OpenVZ host devices.
-All you need to do is to ensure that Zenoss has ``root`` SSH credentials for your OpenVZ host devices.
+All you need to do is to ensure that Zenoss has ``root`` SSH credentials for your OpenVZ host devices and that the OpenVZ system is in the ``/Server/Linux`` or ``/Server/SSH/Linux`` device classes.
+If you ensure that this is done, a remodel of the device should result in OpenVZ containers being monitored and appearing as components for the device.

 Modeling OpenVZ Hosts
 ~~~~~~~~~~~~~~~~~~~~~